 You need to buy a long-term hire card and can then select an available bicycle in one of the Valenbisi terminals.
 When you have finished your journey, you can return the bike to any station you wish.

-The price system works differently to normal rental shops.
+The price system works differently from normal rental shops.
 For example, you can pay a weekly fee of 13 EUR and additionally have to pay for every 30 minutes you use the bike.
 So it may or may not be cheaper to rent with a local shop, depending on how often you use it.

 Buy a Bike

 In case you are staying longer, it can also be worth buying your own bike.
 There are many professional bike shops in town if you want to go for a new one.
-If you prefer a second hand option, check out the flea market next to the Mestalla Stadium on Sundays or the popular flea market app in Valencia Wallapop.
+If you prefer a second-hand option, check out the flea market next to the Mestalla Stadium on Sundays or the popular flea market app in Valencia Wallapop.

 Public transport in Valencia is another good option to get around.
-The metro is clean, safe and has frequent departures.
+The metro is clean, and safe and has frequent departures.
 Since there are not too many lines or ticket options, it is very easy to use.

 Busses are also a popular choice and there are 52 routes, stopping every couple of hundred meters.
 This is also the cheapest way to get around town.
 A single journey is only 1.50 EUR, no matter where you go, and you get your ticket from the driver.
 Easy thing.

-Extra Tip: Although there are little TV screens on the busses that should tell you the route and where you are right now, they never worked when I was using the bus.
+Extra Tip: Although there are little screens on the busses that should tell you the route and where you are right now, they never worked when I was using the bus.
 In about 20 or so bus trips with different lines the screen wasn’t on a single time.
 Unfortunately, there is no other sign or announcement in the bus that tells you what station you are.
 So make sure you have your phone with a map and GPS ready so you know when you get to the station you want to go off.

 What Area Should You Move to?

 There are many lovely neighborhoods in Valencia and it’s obviously a matter of personal preference where you should move.
 To give you a very rough overview, look at the map below.
-In my opinion these areas are probably the most interesting ones for digital nomads or short-term expats.
+In my opinion, these areas are probably the most interesting ones for digital nomads or short-term expats.

 (1) As you can see, the beach area is a bit away from the city center.
 But if you like staying close to the ocean, this is a good place for you.
 You can easily bike to town or catch a bus or metro.
 You will find some nice restaurants down there and also get to enjoy all the beach activities, like beach volleyball.

-Be advised that it can be really quiet at times, especially during low season.
+Be advised that it can be really quiet at times, especially during the low season.
 On the bright side, this also results in rental prices being a bit lower.

-(2) This area very popular among students.
+(2) This area is very popular among students.
 You will find the university and plenty of cheap restaurants and bars.
 Apart from the usual student parties here and there, this area is still not as busy and vivid as the city center.
 If you are staying in this area, you need more time to get to both, the center and the beach.
 On the other hand, prices can be fairly low.

 (3) Ruzafa is the trendy and alternative part of Valencia, some might even compare it to Berlin.
 It has plenty of cute little shops and a very hipster-like atmosphere.
 Relax in one of the many cafès and restaurants and enjoy the multicultural flair.
 I assume that prices for accommodation will go up in the future, simply because it is such a trending neighborhood.